WritingTechForJarrod/vision/readme.md

-###Vision Module
+#Vision Module
-#Detecting facial features and movement
+##Detecting facial features and movement
 Current dependencies:
 * python 2.7.6
   * opencv
   * numpy
 * C++11
   * DLib
+    * OpenCV 2.4.13 built for VS2015
     * other packages may be required by DLib

 Complete list of python modules in use at runtime in modules.txt
 If you have any questions email me at `max[at]embeddedprofessional.com`
-Thanks to all the sources I used to figure this out, I looked at eleventy billion different sources to be able to finally build and run even the examples, I wish I could thank each one but that is lost to history
+Thanks to all the sources I used to figure this out, I looked at eleventy billion different sources to be able to finally build and run even the examples, I wish I could thank each one but that is lost to history.
+Special thanks to the implementers and maintainers of DLib and OpenCV.

+This project is developed in a Win64 environment and all libs, dlls, and binaries are built for this environment.

+#Organization
+Python scripts and C++ files in /src
+Visual Studio 2015 solution for face detection DLib example in /face_detection
+Latest stable face_detection.exe and .dlls, training data in /bin

-#For building in Dlib in Windows:
+##For building using Dlib in Windows:
 You'll need C++11 support, so VS2015 or later
 If you want to use g++ or another compiler try some flavour of MinGW-64, be sure to install pthread libs
 Building examples in Visual Studio 2015: